York Valkyrie: History

 In May 2016 the York City Knights Ladies team was launched in partnership with the Knights Foundation.
 The team was formed to take part in the Women's Summer Merit League and although it included several players from the York Ladies team who had competed in the Women's Rugby League Association (winter season) League the head coach, Andy Fletcher, described it as "a brand new club and a brand new team".
+The previous club had been based at the New Earswick All Blacks ground and also used the facilities at York Acorn.
 The partnership meant that the team had use of the facilities at the Knights training base at York St John University's sports park.